ibm-cloud-docs/containers/cs_integrations_service_binding.md

    ```
    {: pre}

-4. Bind the service to your cluster to create the service credentials for your service and store the credentials in a Kubernetes secret.
-If you have existing service credentials, use `--key` flag to specify the credentials.
+4. Bind the service to your cluster to create service credentials for your service that use the public service endpoint and store the credentials in a Kubernetes secret.
+If you have existing service credentials, use the `--key` flag to specify the name of the credentials.
 For IAM-enabled services, the credentials are automatically created with the **Writer** service access role, but you can use the `--role` flag to specify a different service access role.
 If you use the `--key` flag, do not include the `--role` flag.

+   If your service supports private service endpoints, you can manually create the service credentials with the private service endpoint, and then use the `--key` flag to specify the name of your credentials.
+   {: tip}

    ```
    ibmcloud ks cluster-service-bind --cluster <cluster_name_or_ID> --namespace <namespace> --service <service_instance_name> [--key <service_instance_key>] [--role <IAM_service_role>]
    ```